centrifugal/centrifugo/docs/content/blog/intro_centrifuge.md

 centrifuge.connect();
 ```

-But connection will be rejected since we also need to provide authentication details – Centrifuge expects explicitly provided connection `Credentials` to accept connection.
+Though connection will be rejected by the server since we also need to provide authentication details – Centrifuge expects explicitly provided connection `Credentials` to accept connection.

 ## Authentication